Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 76,000 to 100,000 yen

-Since fixed costs alone take up 40-50% of your take-home pay, it's important to have control over the remaining living expenses.
+Fixed expenses alone account for 40-50% of your take-home pay, so it's important to control the rest of your living expenses.

-Estimates for variable expenses such as food, entertainment, and hobbies
+Estimates of variable expenses such as food, entertainment, and hobbies

-Variable expenses vary greatly depending on your lifestyle.
-They can be controlled by saving money, so it's important to cut out waste.
+Variable expenses vary greatly depending on your lifestyle, and can be controlled by saving money, so it's important to avoid waste.

 Food expenses